Nuria Brancaccio

 Nuria Brancaccio (born 24 June 2000) is an Italian tennis player.

-Brancaccio has a career-high WTA singles ranking of No. 267, achieved on 3 October 2022.
-She also has a career-high doubles ranking of world No. 284, reached on 27 June 2022.
+Brancaccio has a career-high singles ranking by the WTA of 165, achieved on 25 August 2025.
+She also has a career-high doubles ranking of world No. 127, reached on 30 June 2025.

-Brancaccio has reached five career singles finals on the ITF Circuit, with a record of one win.
-Additionally, she has reached eight doubles finals (three wins).
+Brancaccio has won three doubles titles at WTA Challenger level.
+She has reached eleven career singles finals on the ITF Circuit, with a record of five wins.

 Personal life

 She has a Spanish mother and an Italian father.
 Her brother Raúl Brancaccio is also a tennis player.

-Tennis career
+Career

+2021–2023: WTA Tour debut, WTA 125 final

 Brancaccio made her WTA Tour main-draw debut at the 2021 Italian Open in Rome, where she received a wildcard entry, partnering fellow Italian Lucia Bronzetti.

-At the Tennis at the 2022 Mediterranean Games, she won the silver medal in singles and the bronze medal in doubles along Aurora Zantedeschi.
+At the 2022 Mediterranean Games, she won the silver medal in singles and the bronze medal in doubles along Aurora Zantedeschi.

+In September 2022, Brancaccio reached her maiden final at the WTA 125 level at the Bari Open in Italy, where she lost to Austrian player Julia Grabher, in straight sets.

+2024–2025: WTA 125 doubles titles

+Partnered with Leyre Romero Gormaz, Brancaccio won the doubles title at the WTA 125 2024 Zavarovalnica Sava Ljubljana, defeating Lina Gjorcheska and Jil Teichmann in the final.
+They also won the doubles draw at the 2024 Bolivia Open, overcoming Aliona Bolsova and Valeriya Strakhova in the final, and the 2024 Fifth Third Charleston 125, where they defeated Kayla Cross and Liv Hovde in the championship match.